bdmendes/bdmendes.github.io/content/blog/2025/2025-07-12-announcing-a-brand-new-project-smockito.md

 > Instead, your components must depend on interfaces (traits), not implementations, so you can easily stub/mock them.

-Well, then, I'd argue there is no point in having a mocking framework.
-If I have to introduce interfaces, I might as well instantiate them myself in tests.
+Well, then, I'd argue that there might be no point in having a mocking framework.
+If I have to introduce interfaces, I might as well instantiate them myself in tests, even if it turns out to be slightly more verbose.

 ## Enter Smockito